-Beginning in 1993, the NIS samples contain no zero-weight hospitals.
-For a description of zero-weight hospitals in the 1998-1992 sample, see the report: Design of the HCUP Nationwide Inpatient Sample, Release 1.
+Beginning with the 1993 NIS, the NIS samples no longer contain zero-weight hospitals.
+For a description of zero-weight hospitals in the 1988-1992 samples, see the special report: Design of the HCUP Nationwide Inpatient Sample, Release 1.
+This report is available on the 1988-1992 NIS Documentation CD-ROM.